There are many different types of anxiety disorder.

 Obsessive-compulsive disorder (OCD)

-There are different types of OCD, which include:
+There are different types of OCD including:

 - Checking – The constant need to check yourself or your environment to prevent damage, fire, leaks or harm